-House of the Dead: Overkill has the character of Isaac Washington, who averages about one swear word per sentence (his first line, also the first voiced dialogue in the game, being "What's up, motherfucker?!").
-The only time he doesn't use it is to someone who actually deserved it (i.e. a literal Motherfucker)
+The House of the Dead: OVERKILL has the character of Isaac Washington, who averages about one swear word per sentence (his first line, also the first voiced dialogue in the game, being "What's up, motherfucker?!").
+Ironically, the only time he doesn't call someone that is when he confronts an actual motherfucker.

 The game is placed at the top because it is the first game ever to win a Guinness World Record in video games for this trope.
 The final F-bomb count?
 189.